A high school student studying at a desk to raise her GPA.

 Classes with unweighted GPA scores are typically on a 4.0 scale, while weighted GPA gives more points for AP/honors/IB classes (sometimes up to a 5.0).
 For college-bound students, knowing the difference can help with choosing classes that maximize GPA potential.

-C2 Education offers comprehensive tutoring resources, including free downloadable tools in our Resource Center, to help students begin to develop healthy study habits.
+We offer comprehensive tutoring resources, including free downloadable tools in our Resource Center, to help you begin to develop healthy study habits.

 Tutors can provide tailored help in difficult subjects, teach study and test-taking strategies, and hold you accountable, all of which support GPA improvement.